-Looking for a quick nightstand makeover with paint?
+Looking for an easy nightstand makeover with paint?
 See how I transformed a plain nightstand into an elegant statement piece!

 Have you been living with your current bedroom furniture and want a new look?
 Why not paint your nightstands?